Château de Clisson: History

 In the 15th century, the fortifications were modernised to permit the use of artillery.
 In the second half of the century, the former entrance was modified and the curtain wall was extended and completed by a barbican.
 At the same time, the castle was enlarged to the west with a new rectangular enclosure nearly 100 m long, armed with towers with artillery casemates.

 After 1420, the castle became the property of the Duke of Brittany.
 It was one of the favourite residences of Duke Francis II who was remarried there, to Marguerite de Foix in 1474.
 He built a second rectangular enceinte flanked by artillery towers.
 Around 1590, the troubled period of the French Wars of Religion necessitated the construction of three terraced bastions on the south.
 Thus, three lines of defence in depth protected the site.

 Until the 17th century, the castle was the residence of the Avaugour family, descendants of François Ier d'Avaugour, illegitimate son of François II.
 He modified and transformed the castle to suit the tastes and fashions of the day.
 During the War in the Vendée, the town and its castle were burned by the Infernal columns of Jean-Baptiste Kléber.
 In 1807, the estate was bought by the sculptor François-Frédéric Lemot with the goal of conservation.
 During the 19th century, the ruined castle attracted Romantic painters and sculptors.

 The remains of the castle were classed as a monument historique by a French Ministry of Culture decree of 13 August 1924.
 In 1962, the castle was sold by the Lamot family to the Conseil général of the Loire-Atlantique, who carried out important restoration works with the assistance of the French Ministry of Culture.

 Art

 The castle was the subject of Jean Metzinger's painting, Le château de Clisson (1905), displayed in the Musée des Beaux-Arts de Nantes.
+The Fauve artist André Derain also depicted the castle, in a drawing sold at auction in 2023.